 Components of the Torque Converter

-In modern cars today, the torque converter actually has four main parts which include –
+In modern cars today, the torque converter consists of four main parts.

-The pump has a similar look with a fan.
-It is made up of a couple of blades which radiates from its core.
+The pump looks like a fan and is made up of a couple of blades which radiates from its core.
 The pump is fixed to the house of the torque converter, and the housing is in itself attached to the flywheel of the engine.
-So, the pump spins with the same velocity similar to the crankshaft of the engine.
+So, the pump spins with the same velocity as the crankshaft of the engine.
 Basically, the job of the pump is to pump transmission fluid to the turbine from the center.

 Right inside the house of the torque converter, you will find the turbine.
 It resembles a fan and is connected to the transmission's input shaft.
-Since it I not linked to the pump, this means that they do not necessarily move at the same speed.
-It is this particular point that gives the engine the ability to rotate at a speed which is different from the entire drive train.
+Since it is not linked to the pump, this means that they do not necessarily move at the same speed.
+It is this particular point that gives the engine the ability to rotate at a speed which is different from the entire drivetrain.

-It is the transmission fluid which is supplied by the pump that helps the turbine to spin.
-The blades of the turbine have a design that ensures that any fluid received is sent directly to its center and, then, back to the pump.
+It is the transmission fluid which is supplied by the pump that helps the turbine spin.
+The blades of the turbine have a design that ensures that any fluid received is sent directly to its center and then back to the pump.

-The Stator is also known as the reactor.
-It’s located in the middle of the pump, as well as, the turbine.
+The stator is also known as the reactor.
+It is located between the pump and the turbine.
 The stator resembles the propeller of an airplane and performs two basic functions which are –

-•To ensure that the transmission fluid that is returned to the pump sent back efficiently.
+•To ensure that the transmission fluid that is returned to the pump is sent back efficiently.

 •It multiplies the torque that is produced by the engine in order to get the vehicle moving.
-Then again, it is responsible for sending less torque as soon as the vehicle moves at a good rate.
+Also, it is responsible for sending less torque as soon as the vehicle moves at a good rate.

-The Stator is able to perform these functions due to very innovative engineering.
-Firstly, the reactor's blades shift in such a way that each time transmission fluid which leaves the turbine comes in contact with the blades, a diversion of that fluid occurs in exactly the same direction with the rotation of the pump.
+The stator is capable of these functions thanks to innovative engineering.
+Firstly, the reactor's blades shift in such a way that each time the transmission fluid which leaves the turbine comes in contact with the blades, a diversion of that fluid occurs in exactly the same direction with the rotation of the pump.

-Then again, a one-way clutch is used to connect the stator to a shaft that is fixed on the transmission.
+A one-way clutch is used to connect the stator to a shaft that is fixed on the transmission.
 What this implies is that the starter has the ability to only move in a single direction.
-This is the key factor that ensures the one-directional movement of fluid which comes from the turbine.
+This is the key factor that ensures the one-directional movement of the fluid which comes from the turbine.
 The stator only spins at the moment where the turbine's fluid speed gets to a particular level.

-It is these two elements of the stator's design which helps the pump to function effectively and produce enhanced fluid pressure.
+It is these two elements of the stator's design that helps the pump function effectively and produce enhanced fluid pressure.
 In turn, the torque is amplified right at the turbine.
-Since the turbine has a connection with the transmission, the transmission can receive more torque, as well as, the whole of the vehicle.
+Since the turbine is connected to the transmission, the transmission can receive more torque.

-Due to everything that is concerned with fluid dynamics, the movement of transmission fluid from the pump directly to the torque converter turbine results in the loss of power.
+Governed by the principles of fluid dynamics, the movement of the transmission fluid from the pump directly to the torque converter turbine results in loss of power.
 This causes the turbine to spin at a speed which is a little bit slower than the speed of the pump.
-If the car is beginning to move, this issue is not significant because it is even the difference in speed that helps the turbine to effectively supply increased torque to the vehicle's transmission.
+If the car is begins to move, this is not an issue because it is the difference in speed that helps the turbine to effectively supply increased torque to the vehicle's transmission.
 However, once the vehicle is in motion, this difference leads to some level of energy inefficiencies.

 In order to prevent the loss of energy, many torque converters today are equipped with a torque converter clutch which is linked to the converter turbine.
-As soon as the car a level of speed, the converter clutch is activated and makes the turbine and the pump to spin at a similar speed.
+As soon as the car reaches a level of speed, the converter clutch is activated and makes the turbine and the pump spin at similar speeds.
 The converter clutch is controlled by a computer once it is engaged.

-Now that you understand what the parts of the torque converter are let us fuse everything together and analyze how the torque converter will operate as you take your vehicle from being at a halt all the way up to speed.
+With this new learning about the parts of the torque converter, let us fuse everything together and analyse how the torque converter operates as you take your vehicle from a standstill up to a certain speed.

-As you switch on your vehicle, it idles.
-The pump spins with a similar speed as your engine while sending transmission fluid to be converter turbine.
-However, due to the fact that the engine does not spin with a high level of speed when the car is at a halt, the converter turbine will not spin fast, and this prevents it from sending torque to your vehicle’s transmission.
+As you switch your vehicle, it will go into idle mode.
+The pump spins with a similar speed as your engine while sending the transmission fluid to the converter turbine.
+However, due to the fact that the engine does not spin fast when the car is at a halt, the converter turbine will not spin fast, and this prevents it from sending torque to your vehicle’s transmission.

 As you press your foot on the gas, the engine begins to spin faster.
 This results in the torque converter pump rotating faster too.
 With an increase in the speed of the pump, transmission fluid gets sent at a fast rate from the pump which spins the turbine even faster.
 The fluid is transferred to the stator by the blades of the turbine.
 At this point, the stator does not spin since the speed of the transmission fluid is not high enough yet.